The Wordsworth Trust brings art and literature alive for tens of thousands of people every year.

 This is one of the things that make Dove Cottage so special.
 It is very unusual to find the original works of such a major writer at the very place with which he or she is most associated.

 The Wordsworth Trust has been preserving Dove Cottage since it was created for this purpose in 1890.
 We are still an independent charity, and our activities today include producing special exhibitions on particular writers, artists or themes, enabling schoolchildren to enjoy poetry, leading activities in local communities, and running a year-round events programme.

-The Wordsworth Trust is supported by Arts Council England, the Heritage Lottery Fund, South Lakeland District Council, Lancaster University and many other generous institutions and individuals.
+The Wordsworth Trust is supported by Arts Council England, the National Lottery Heritage Fund, South Lakeland District Council, Lancaster University and many other generous institutions and individuals.

 Our 2017/18 annual review and summary accounts can be viewed here.